Joasaph II of Constantinople: Life

-He showed interest in the Protestant Reformation, in particular Lutheranism, and in 1558 he sent to Wittenberg the Serbian deacon Demetrios Mysos (Dimitrije Ljubavić) to collect information.
-In 1559 the Lutheran theologian Melanchthon sent him a letter along with a Greek translation of the Augsburg Confession, but it didn't produce any effect.
+He showed interest in the Protestant Reformation, in particular Lutheranism, and in 1558 he sent to Wittenberg the Serbian deacon Dimitrije Ljubavić to collect information.
+In 1559 the Lutheran theologian Philip Melanchthon sent him a letter along with a Greek translation of the Augsburg Confession, but it didn't produce any effect.
 Some scholars suggest that Melanchthon's letter never reached Constantinople.

-Joasaph's expensive works, his haughty manner towards the clergy and his independent management of the finances created many opponents among the Greek community.
+Joasaph II's expensive works, his haughty manner towards the clergy and his independent management of the finances created many opponents among the Greek community.
 The ultimate cause of his deposition was related to the request, in 1557, by Ivan the Terrible of Russia to have his title of Tsar formally confirmed.
-In place of summoning a synod to deliberate the issue, Joasaph sent to Russia a counterfeit synodical document in order to collect the rich reward for himself.
+In place of summoning a synod to deliberate the issue, Joasaph II sent to Russia a counterfeit synodical document in order to collect the rich reward for himself.
 His deceit was discovered, and he was deposed by a synod of sixty bishops on 15 January 1565 and exiled to Mount Athos.

-Some time later he was allowed by the Holy Synod to be reinstated in the Diocese of Adrianople, where he remained until his death.
+Some time later he was allowed by the Holy Synod to be reinstated in the Diocese of Adrianopolis, where he remained until his death.